 All checked-out items are subject to recall at any time.
 Renewals can be made through the "My Library Account" portion of the library's search page.
 Although the Law Library does not impose fines, items are expected to be returned by the date due.
 Items not returned may result in a block on your borrowing privileges.

 The Law Library reserves the right to revoke circulation privileges for anyone abusing these privileges or refusing to follow library policies.

 The Law Library has a collection development policy to guide the acquisition of materials and the maintenance of the collection.

 The College of Law premises are not a place of unrestricted public access.
-The use of the College of Law is restricted to faculty and students of the College of Law and to others who have a specific legal research need.
-(Arizona Board of Regents Policy Manual, Section 7-201; Resolution Adopted by the College of Law Faculty, 8/29/94)
+The use of the College of Law is restricted to faculty, staff and students of the College of Law and to others who have a specific legal research need.
+(Arizona Board of Regents Policy Manual, Section 7-201; Resolution Adopted by the College of Law Faculty, 8/29/94).